digital-asset/daml/docs/source/json-api/index.rst

       ]
     }

+Please note that the order of the party objects in the response is not guaranteed to match the order of the passed party identifiers.

+An empty JSON array will be returned in the ``result`` element of the response if passed identifiers did not match any party.

+Where

 - ``identifier`` -- a stable unique identifier of a DAML party,
 - ``displayName`` -- optional human readable name associated with the party.
 Might not be unique,
 - ``isLocal`` -- true if party is hosted by the backing participant.